yeet CLI

 Notes:

-yeet sshtargets the catch host, not the machine host you used foryeet init.yeet ssh <svc>resolves the host from<svc>@<host>,--host,CATCH_HOST, oryeet.tomlservice entries, then drops into the service data dir.- Because it connects over Tailscale/tsnet, you can firewall port 22 on public/LAN interfaces and still reach the host via your tailnet.
+yeet sshtargets the catch host, not the machine host you used foryeet init.yeet ssh <svc>resolves the host from<svc>@<host>,--host,CATCH_HOST, oryeet.tomlservice entries.
+For regular services, it drops into the service data dir.
+For VM services, it connects to the guest.- Because it connects over Tailscale/tsnet, you can firewall port 22 on public/LAN interfaces and still reach the host via your tailnet.

 yeet ssh -i ~/.ssh/id_ed25519 <svc>). - Use

 --to pass a remote command.
-If<svc>is provided, the command runs from the service directory.
+For regular services, the command runs from the service directory.
+For VM services, the command runs in the guest's default SSH session context. - For VM services on

 Subscribe to events.
 Use --all for global events.